aemdemos/sta-boilerplate/README.md

 "mappings": [ "/content/experience-fragments/yourproject/:/fragments/" ],
 "includes": [ "/content/experience-fragments/yourproject/"]

 To publish icons, pdfs, or videos, you need to add cloud config per https://www.aem.live/docs/universal-editor-assets.
 Then add /content/dam/yourproject/ in "includes", and mapping to /icons/.
-BUT I could not get icons to be properly published unless they were added via the image picker onto a page an published first.